kevinleetham/mlb_coding_exercise/README.md

 * Even though the scoreboard may be part of an overall app, I assumed the user would want the keystrokes to work from anywhere on the page.
 So the keydown event handler is tied to the body.

 ### Architecture notes
-* This was coded using the jQuery library to facilitate accessing the DOM.
-It could have been done with vanilla JS but the use of the 35k minified code seemed worth the time savings.
+* This was coded using the jQuery library to facilitate accessing the DOM and to keep the overall project relatively concise (and 35k minified code is quite small).
+Other architectures could have other benefits:
+** It could have been done with vanilla JS but the use of the library seemed worth the time savings.
+** A framework like Angular would allow for more separation of concerns and better testability.
+In Angular, the scoreboard could be a component and the API call could be wrapped in an injected service.
 * Since this was to be treated as potentially a feature in a larger app, the scoreboard was coded as a jQuery plugin.
 So the background, header, and a scoreboard placeholder appear on the index.html, but the template and code for the scoreboard appear in scoreboard.js and scoreboard.css.
 This has the drawback of having HTML code in a JS file.
 Other frameworks like Angular or React would be a cleaner approach.